 University Link ridership sprints out of the starting gates

-Ridership on Link light rail since opening the two new stations at Capitol Hill and the University of Washington has been very strong.
-It will take several months before we know what the “new normal” is, but so far the system is exceeding expectations and has set new single-day ridership records.
+Ridership on Link light rail since opening Capitol Hill and University of Washington stations is exceeding expectations and set new single-day ridership records.

 Here’s a look at the ridership estimates from March 18 – April 10.
-It takes at least a week to verify passenger counts coming off the train equipment, so these are the latest numbers and may change slightly as more information comes in.
+It takes at least a week to verify passenger counts coming off the train equipment, so these numbers may change slightly as more information comes in.

 That’s a roughly 66% increase over the 35,000 average weekday ridership before U Link opened.
 Sound Transit estimated average weekday ridership of 51,800 for the year.

-Other notable special events over the past few weeks include the Washington State Department of Transportation “Go Long” celebration of the new State Route 520 bridge with special events on April 2 – 3.
+Other notable special events over this time period include the Washington State Department of Transportation “Go Long” celebration of the new State Route 520 bridge with special events on April 2 – 3.
 The starting point for these celebrations was adjacent to the UW Station.